arunaengine/presentations/src/k8s_mortality.md

 #### The Path Forward

-Effective resource management isn't a set-and-forget task.
-It requires ongoing monitoring and adjustment.
-Watch how your workloads behave, analyze their resource usage patterns, and adjust your configurations accordingly.
-Pay attention to pod eviction events and out-of-memory kills – they're valuable signals that your resource configuration might need tweaking.
+Effective resource management isn't something you can just set and forget.
+You've got to keep an eye on it and make changes when you need to.
+Keep an eye on how your workloads are doing, check out how they're using resources, and make any necessary changes to your settings.
+Keep an eye on pod eviction events and out-of-memory kills – they're useful signs that your resource configuration might need a little tweaking.

-Remember that these guidelines are starting points, not hard rules.
-Your specific workloads might have different needs, and that's okay.
+Just a heads-up: These guidelines are meant to be starting points, not hard-and-fast rules.
+Your specific workloads might have different needs, and that's totally fine.
 The key is understanding the principles behind these decisions and applying them thoughtfully to your unique situation.

-By treating CPU and memory differently, and by distinguishing between long-running services and short-running jobs, you can create a more stable and efficient Kubernetes cluster that better serves your applications' needs.
+By treating CPU and memory differently and distinguishing between long-running services and short-running jobs, you can create a more stable and efficient Kubernetes cluster that better serves your applications' needs.

 ### The Art of Pod Placement